madtank/nova-act-mcp/README.md

 1. **start** - Starts a new browser session with a specified URL
 2. **execute** - Executes a natural language instruction in the current session
+3. **extract** - Extracts structured data from the current web page
-3. **end** - Ends the current browser session and cleans up resources
+4. **end** - Ends the current browser session and cleans up resources

 Example flow:
 ```